Research-Based

 How To Take Probiotics

-Probiotic supplements can be a tricky nutrition topic.
-What is the best time to take probiotics?
-How do the probiotic supplement strains differ?
+Probiotic supplements can be a complex nutrition topic.
+What’s the optimal time to take probiotics?
+How do probiotic supplement strains differ?
 How long does it take for probiotics to work?
 Is one brand more effective than another?
-What if I have preexisting digestive issues or more bacteria in my gut?
-When it comes to probiotic health, we must first understand that our individual response to probiotics is unique and dependent on our own specific gut health.
+What if I have existing digestive issues or altered gut bacteria?
+When addressing probiotic health, we must first understand that our individual response to probiotics is unique and depends on our specific gut health.

-We actually have trillions of probiotic bacteria living inside of our guts, and this healthy bacteria is responsible for maintaining a proper microbiome balance that allows our digestion to operate efficiently.
-Having a balanced gut microbiome with live microorganisms can help promote health benefits like proper metabolism, healthy stomach acid levels, efficient excretion, cognitive health and wellbeing, enhanced immune function, healthy skin, and may even promote healthy weight loss.
+We actually have trillions of probiotic bacteria living within our guts, and this beneficial bacteria maintains proper microbiome balance, allowing our digestion to function efficiently.
+A balanced gut microbiome with live microorganisms can promote health benefits like proper metabolism, healthy stomach acid levels, efficient excretion, cognitive health and wellbeing, enhanced immune function, healthy skin, and may even support healthy weight loss.

-Our gut microbiome is actually very sensitive, especially when it comes to diet and lifestyle factors.
-When our microbiome or stomach acid is thrown off, our digestive system suffers.
-In order to ensure this balance stays healthy, we have to supplement and consume healthy sources of probiotics, either through our diet or through additional supplements.
+Our gut microbiome is quite sensitive, particularly to diet and lifestyle factors.
+When our microbiome or stomach acid becomes imbalanced, our digestive system suffers.
+To ensure this balance remains healthy, we must supplement and consume beneficial probiotic sources, either through our diet or additional supplements.

-Maybe you’ve already come to the conclusion that you need to take probiotics, or maybe you’re on the fence.
+Maybe you’ve already concluded that you need to take probiotics, or maybe you’re still deciding.
 Either way, you probably want to learn exactly how to take probiotics.
-So, in this guide we’ll take a thorough look at probiotics.
+So, in this guide we’ll thoroughly examine probiotics.
 We’ll discuss what they do, who should use them, when and how to take probiotics, and which probiotic may be right for you.

 Let’s get started!